Meowuu7/AutoGPart/README.md

 AutoGPart is a method that builds an intermediate supervision space to search from to improve the generalization ability of 3D part segmentation networks.

-This repository contains PyTorch implementation of our paper:
+This repository contains the PyTorch implementation of our paper:

 [AutoGPart: Intermediate Supervision Search for Generalizable 3D Part Segmentation](https://arxiv.org/pdf/2203.06558.pdf), *Xueyi Liu*, *Xiaomeng Xu*, [*Anyi Rao*](https://anyirao.com), [*Chuang Gan*](https://people.csail.mit.edu/ganchuang/), [*Li Yi*](https://ericyi.github.io), CVPR 2022.